 A QR Code is a two-dimensional barcode that can store a lot more information than a 1D barcode.
-The information in a QR Code is decoded using a mobile application.
+These 2D barcodes are scannable with a smartphone using a mobile application.

 Due to it’s advanced technology, QR Codes are being used by marketers in promotional print media to engage their target audience.